ABilykUA/MONSTER_BATTLE_AR/README.md

 Very special thanks goes to Dr. Andreas Savva 4 answering all of our questions

-You can find crds to play in the project folder
+You can find cards to play in the project folder